 The Newark Trust for Education is pleased to announce that they have selected Ronald Chaluisán as their organization’s new Executive Director.

-The Council of New Jersey Grantmakers 2nd biennial Investment Forum for Foundations and Endowments, set for Wednesday, October 19, 2016 at The Palace in Somerset, will feature presentations by leading investment professionals at the only conference in New Jersey focused on foundation and charity endowment stewardship.
+The Council of New Jersey Grantmakers 2nd biennial Investment Forum for Foundations and Endowments, set for Wednesday, October 19, 2016 at The Palace in Somerset, will feature an outstanding roster of leading investment professionals and expert practitioners who will share best practices for endowment management with leaders of private foundations and endowed charities in the Tri-State region.
+The Investment Forum is the only conference in New Jersey focused on foundation and charity endowment stewardship.